ajfortie/mooringberthing/README.md

-# mooringberthing
+# vesselberthing
-package used for the calculation of berthing energies and reactions per the guidance of UFC 4-152-01 and PIANC 2002
+This package is intended for used in the calculation of berthing energies and reactions using the guidance of UFC 4-152-01 and PIANC 2002.